devtron-labs/devtron/docs/user-guide/creating-application/environment-overrides.md

 ## Deployment template - Functionality

-If you want to deploy an application in a non-production environment and then in production environment once testing is done in non-prod environment, then you do not need to create a new application for prod environment.
-Your existing pipeline\(non-prod env\) will work for both the environments with little customization in your deployment template under `Environment overrides`.
+If you want to deploy an application in a non-production environment and then in production environment, once testing is done in the non-production environment, then you do not need to create a new application for production environment.
+Your existing pipeline\(non-production env\) will work for both the environments with little customization in your deployment template under `Environment overrides`.

 ### Example customization:

-In a Non-production environment, you may have specified 100m CPU resources in the deployment template but in the Production environment you may want to have 500m CPU resources as the traffic on Pods will be higher than traffic on non-prod env.
+In a Non-production environment, you may have specified 100m CPU resources in the deployment template but in the Production environment, you may want to have 500m CPU resources as the traffic on Pods will be higher than traffic on non-production env.

 Configuring the Deployment template inside `Environment Overrides` for a specific environment will not affect the other environments because `Environment Overrides` will configure deployment templates on environment basis.
 And at the time of deployment, it will always pick the overridden deployment template if any.